+The roots, and/or rhizomes are harvested and washed, and peeled when tissues have been exposed to sunlight.
+They may be sliced, dried or fresh.
+Dried kava may also be ground into powder.
 Kava or kava products must comply with the maximum levels of the Codex General Standard for Contaminants and Toxins in Foods (CODEX/STAN 193-1995).

-The kava product must also comply with the maximum residue limits for pesticides established by the Codex Alimentarius Commission.
+The kava product must also comply with the Maximum Residue Limits for pesticides established by the Codex Alimentarius Commission.

-05 HYGIENE & FOOD SAFETY
+05. HYGIENE & FOOD SAFETY

-- 5.1 It is recommended that the product covered by the provisions of this standard be prepared and handled in accordance with the appropriate sections of the General Principles of Food Hygiene (CAC/RCP 1-1969) Rev.4-2003 which HACCP procedures are captured and relevant Codex texts such as Codes of Hygienic Practice and Codes of Practice.
-The International Code of Practice for food hygiene including HACCP principles is outlined in Annex 1. - 5.2 The kava and kava products must comply with any microbiological criteria established under the Principles for the Establishment and Application of Microbiological Criteria for Foods (CAC/GL 21-1997), including any amendment to these principles.
+5.1.
+It is recommended that the product covered by the provisions of this standard be prepared and handled in accordance with the appropriate sections of the General Principles of Food Hygiene (CAC/ RCP 1-1969) and the Code of Hygienic Practice for Low-Moisture Foods (CAC/RCP 75-2015).
+The products should comply with any microbiological criteria established in accordance with the Principles and Guidelines for the Establishment and Application of Microbiological Criteria Related to Foods (CAC/GL 21-1997), including any amendment to these principles.